api3-ecosystem/prediction-market/README.md

 - `/backend` contains all the protocol contracts and scripts to run/deploy and interact with the market.
 - `/frontend` contains the UI for the market.
 Built using NextJS.
 - `/graph` contains the subgraph for the market.
+This is used to track market events.
 Built using The Graph.

 [README WIP]